thegreatfeez/Crypto-quiz/README.md

-# 🧠 Crypto Quiz Quest
+# 🧠 Web3 Quiz quest

 Welcome to **Crypto Quiz Quest** – a web-based crypto education game that rewards knowledge with our native token **$IQX** and exclusive **NFT Badges**.
 Built with HTML, Tailwind CSS, and JavaScript.